 Speaser - Launch of the World's First Social Sports App

-Speaser, the world's first social sports app, will be launched in the US on January 23, 2020.
+Speaser, the world's first social sports app, will be launched globally on 23 January 2020.
 Created to unite sport fans all over the world, the app provides the latest sports headlines and allows you to chat with, and challenge your friends on the outcome of upcoming games.

 UPPSALA, Sweden, Jan.
 23, 2020 /PRNewswire/ -- The Swedish start-up company Speaser wants to change how people follow and interact with each other around sporting events.
 So they created the first app that combines a feed of the latest news results from games in all major sports from all over the world, friendly betting and social media, making it easier to talk about sport.